LittleHannah/ezLncPred/README.md

-*ezLncPred* is an comprehensive python package for LncRNA identification which integrate 9 state-of-the-art lncRNA prediction models. *ezLncPred* python package provides a convenient command line method for researchers who intends to identify LncRNA.
+*ezLncPred* is an comprehensive python package for LncRNA identification which integrates *9* state-of-the-art lncRNA prediction models. *ezLncPred* python package provides a convenient command line method for researchers who intends to identify lncRNAs.
 The *ezLncPred* web server tool provides a straight-to-the-point answer for input fasta file, or an email for time-consuming identification task.

 Integration
 ---------------------------------------------